-This quinoa and lentil salad is packed full of good things, delicious, easy to make and incredibly versatile too.
+This vegetarian quinoa and lentil salad is packed full of good things, delicious, easy to make and incredibly versatile too.
 It works well as a dish on its own right, as a side dish (especially for barbecues!) or topped with some grilled vegetables, meat or halloumi.

 This recipe includes quinoa, which I’m a big fan of, cucumber to give it a burst of freshness and feta to give it a beautiful savoury edge.